Revised guidelines for docs that can help you sidestep surgery.

 Thirty four percent of C-sections are done because mom isn't dilating, or because the baby isn't descending into the birth canal as quickly as doctors want it to.

 Here's the problem with the presuming things are taking too long: A 1950s guideline, the Freidman curve, determines normal rates for labor progression.
 Recent data shows that labor can take considerably longer than anticipated by Friedman (and today's doctors), and still result in a normal vaginal delivery and a healthy mother and baby.

-The active (pushing) phase of labor begins when the cervix is dilated 6 cm (previously, 4 cm).
-Before then, as long as you and your baby are fine, you shouldn’t even be evaluated for labor dystocia (the term used for a slow or difficult labor).
+The new guidelines: The active phase of labor begins when the cervix is dilated 6 cm (previously, 4 cm).
+Before then, as long as you and your baby are fine, you shouldn't even be evaluated for labor dystocia (the term used for a slow or difficult labor).